una/una.github.io/_posts/2014-11-06-personal-goals.md

 When you have a reference list of things to do in your spare time, it's great for being productive &mdash; but don't let that list take over your life.
 Admitedly, I'm a little bad at this, filling mine with mostly code and work-related items.
 [Chris Eppstein](https://twitter.com/chriseppstein) had to remind me of this point via a pull request telling me to "enjoy the sun before it's winter".
 He was absolutely right.
 Remember to make time to make yourself and the people around you happy.
 After all, <a class="twitter-share">happiness should be one of your overall goals.</a>

 ### Take the Time to Reflect Positively
-I mentioned this at the beginning of the post, where I talk about the structure for **/accomplishments** <-- named this to get you in the positive mindset :).
+I mentioned this at the beginning of the post, where I talk about the structure for **/accomplishments**.
 It's really important to focus on what you've achieved and not what you didn't get to.
-Reflect on what you did, what you didn't do, and what you'll do in the future.
+Think of the things you didn't get to as opportunities for future.

 <blockquote> To get started with your own system, fork <a href="https://github.com/una/personal-goals-starter">this repo</a> and fill it up!
 Also, feel free to reference and contribute to <a href="https://github.com/una/personal-goals">my own repo</a> :)</blockquote>

+I'd love to hear about how this goes for y'all!